We Promise This Vegan Leather Won’t Make You Cringe

 To be fair, there are some

-decent arguments people use to defend wearing leather even when you’re vegetarian or vegan or, at the least, ethically conscious.
-Leather is more durable.
+decent arguments people use to defend wearing leather even when you’re vegetarian or vegan or, at the least, ethically conscious: Leather is more durable.
 Most faux leather looks cheap/gaudy.
 PVC is dangerous to the planet.
-While those points are all good and true, the thing that usually goes unsaid it that leather is extremely hazardous to the environment.
+While those points are all good and true, the thing that usually goes unsaid is that leather is extremely hazardous to the environment.
 According to PETA, the majority of leather is chrome-tanned.
 This is key because: “All wastes containing chromium are considered hazardous by the U.S. Environmental Protection Agency.”
 It’s not just the environment that suffers because of our excessive leather use either, because toxic groundwater near tanneries causes health problems for residents in surrounding areas.

 One of the main hesitations (actually the only one) about quitting leather was the obvious: we didn’t want to wear cheap, ugly shit.
 Period.
 We wanted well-made, high-quality pieces just like the genuine leather counterparts.
 And they definitely do exist.
 It is by no means ubiquitous, as a lot of faux leather is cheap fast fashion.
 But all vegan leather isn’t crap, we promise.
 You just have to break a little sweat and do a bit of hunting.
 Stella McCartney, anyone?
 SM has definitely been the ultimate pioneer for vegan handbags, but the four-figure price tags for most of her collections?
 Not so realistic for everyone.
 That’s why we went out searching for an affordable, everyday handbag and guys, we’ve found one from a dope brand that we think this brand is changing the game.